 The cost of a Super Bowl ad has done more than outpace inflation.
 But in general, the cost of TV commercials is plenty high.

-According to Fit Small Business, the average cost of a 30-second TV ad on a national network is $115,000.
+According to a 2022 report from Fit Small Business, the average cost of a 30-second TV ad on a national network is $104,700.

 You might shake your head at how expensive Super Bowl commercials are, but it’s also wise to remember that the game (and the halftime, and the ads) regularly rank among the highest-rated and most-watched shows on TV.

-The Chiefs’ win over the 49ers drew 102.1 million viewers, making it the 11th-most-watched show in TV history.
+The Chiefs’ win over the 49ers in Super Bowl LV in 2020 drew 102.1 million viewers, making it the 11th-most-watched show in TV history.
 Of the 10 shows ranked above it, only the 1983 final episode of M*A*S*H* — ranked ninth overall with 106 million viewers — was not a Super Bowl.

 More From GOBankingRates